norian-max/turtle-party/README.md

 # turtle-party
-Fun with Turtle functions !
+Fun with Turtle functions!
+by Norian Cabaero

+This is cool !